 - Blow dry the hair wisely.
 Most have heard that blow drying is a bad idea because it is damaging.
 This is true up to a point.
 However, if one limits the amount of heat applied, blow drying can add volume and make styles look thicker.
 A good choice is to purchase an ionic dryer.
 This device uses negatively charged ions to break down water droplets at a molecular level so that they evaporate faster at lower temperatures.
 Some of the water is bound to the hairs, which has a positive charge, adding moisture and increasing volume.

 - Choose the right hairstyle for thin hair.
-Going to a professional stylist will probably lead to thicker looking appearance as well.
+Going to a professional stylist will probably lead to thicker-looking appearance as well.
 This is because good stylists know how to cut and style so as to texture the appearance.
 The act of texturing will add volume.
 In addition, they can cut in such a manner that it frames the face, pulling attention to the face and away from the fact that one is losing his hair.
+You can also try these haircuts for men with a receding hairline.

 These are just a few of the tricks one can find when trying to learn how to thicken thin hair on men.
 There are several other possible options.
 Many will attempt to use medications such as Rogaine or Propecia.
 Others will seek out hair transplant surgeons.
 However, these tricks will work to help with appearances while one decides on a final solution to thinning hair.